 On Talking to Your HIV Meds, and Listening to Your Body (Posted September 3, 2013)|

 By Shana Cozad

 My first thought about having to take HIV meds was one of real resistance.
-I thought, OK; well, this is a brand-new disease.
-They are giving us something that was formerly a cancer treatment, and was taken off the shelves, and then approved for HIV, and it didn't work well. ...
+I thought, this is a brand-new disease.
+They are giving us something that was formerly a cancer treatment.
+It was taken off the shelves, and then approved for HIV, and it didn't work well. ...
 I just didn't like the idea of poisoning my body with something that would have a minimal chance of working.
-So I resisted for as long as I could -- until my T cells dropped to 11.
+So, I resisted for as long as I could, until my T cells dropped to 11.